PaperStrike/Pjax/README.md

 ### `reload()`

 A helper shortcut for `window.location.reload`, a static member of Pjax.
-Used to force a page reload.

 ```js
 Pjax.reload();